 - “Well, I always do.”

 - “Yep.
 I want to get a sense of their personality and written communication skills.”

 - “I look at them if I’m on the fence, or have questions about the resume.
 Gaps, location, why a candidate is applying for this particular job.”

 So, there you have it: an unscientific study on whether someone is even looking at your cover letter.
 The majority consensus was that cover letters can help in some situations, but only if you’re using them in the right way.
 Otherwise, they might be the fastest way to get screened out.

 Q: If I Have One, Where Can (And Should) I Send It?

 When a candidate asks about whether they should send in a cover letter, we typically tell them not to bother unless it matters in the context.
 If the application asks for one, definitely follow the instructions.
 If it doesn’t, only write one if you know enough about the role or company to make it specific.
 For Boly:Welch, since candidates are being considered for multiple roles, it doesn’t make a lot of sense, unless it can illuminate something in somebody’s background that isn’t reflected in their resume.

 Our recruiters had even stronger opinions about how to present a cover letter for best effect.
 Pretty consistent themes across our office:

-2. If you are emailing your application and decide to use a cover letter, some recruiters like to see the cover letter in the actual body of the email (so you can woo them right out of the gates), but some insist they’d rather have it as an attachment.
-I don’t think there’s a hard and fast rule on this one—go with your gut.
+- If you are emailing your application and decide to use a cover letter, some recruiters like to see the cover letter in the actual body of the email (so you can woo them right out of the gates), but some insist they’d rather have it as an attachment.
+There’s not a hard and fast rule on this one — go with your gut.
 Do not save your cover letter as the first page of a .pdf resume.
 It’s not a good first impression for the majority of recruiters.